Explore the Mediterranean: A Guide to Vibrant Festivals

 6. San Vio Festival, Spain

-In September, the small village of Ronda, Spain, comes alive during the San Vio Festival, celebrating the grape harvest with delightful wine tastings and traditional culinary experiences.
+In September, the small village of Ronda, Spain, comes alive during the San Vio Festival.
+This festival celebrates the grape harvest with delightful wine tastings and traditional culinary experiences.

 Engage with local winemakers showcasing their finest vintages while savoring local dishes prepared with fresh ingredients.
-The festival features traditional music and dancing, creating an inviting atmosphere where visitors can learn about the region's rich agricultural history.
+The festival features traditional music and dancing, creating an inviting atmosphere to learn about the region's agricultural history.

 Accommodations for San Vio Festival